digital-asset/daml/docs/source/concepts/local-ledger.rst

    :align: center
    :width: 100%

-   Projections of the :ref:`Counteroffer causality graph <causality-graph-couteroffer-split>`.
+   Projections of the :ref:`split counteroffer causality graph <causality-graph-couteroffer-split>`.

 Alice's projection is the same as the original minimal causality graph.
 The Bank sees only actions on `Iou` contracts, so the causality graph projection does not contain `tx2` any more.